raviatiitm/DL-Assignment-3/README.md

 2.For the task of transliteration, I used the Hindi Language dataset.<br>
 3.Read the train, valid, and test data using pandas.<br>
 4.First, i did some data processing<br>
-5.created Encoder, Decoder, and train functions.<br>
+5.created Encoder, Decoder Classes and train functions.<br>
 6.code is flexible so that cell,no_of_layers,input_embedding_size,batchsize,hidden_size can be changed and passed as parameters.<br>

 ## Question 2

-1.Created Functions for Encoder,Decoder,getValidation(evaluates the validation data),vanilla function(used in sweeps) and sweep configuration
+1.Created Classes for Encoder,Decoder and getValidation(evaluates the validation data) function,vanilla function(used in sweeps) and sweep configuration

 The sweep configuration is :
 ```python